DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - two different types of zone
  - learn to be comfortable with incremental improvements.
 Detect moments of diminishing returns
  - learn how to play the game of &#39;compound effects of ideas and capabilities&#39;
+ - do the &#39;Happy dance&#39;
+    - always celebrate minor achievements
+    - journey is the most important part (destination is  usually very anti-climatic)

+ - learn to trust that the next Zone will occur and learn with the periods when you are not in the Zone
+    - what is scary is when &#39;ideas stop flowing&#39;
+ - there are ways to try to get into the Zone (professional athletes and musicians do it all the time)